buildingsmart-community/BIMSie-API/README.md

 ======

 The BIM Service interface exchange (BIMSie) standard API for BIM in the cloud.
-This repo hold the documentation source tht is viewable on http://bimsie.openbimstandards.org
+This repo holds the documentation source that is viewable on http://buildingsmart.github.io/BIMSie-API/

 More info about BIMSie is available on http://www.nibs.org/?page=bsa_bimsie